 Freight Cost refers to the transportation expenses which are incurred for transferring the product from the manufacturer’s location to the customer’s location.
 It can either be incurred by the customer itself or maybe first incurred by the manufacturer and then recovered from the customer by way of including the same in the price of the product.

 #2 – Storage Cost

-The products once manufactured are kept for storage at the warehouse, until they are sold to the customer.
-A manufacturer incurs expenses in relation to the storage of the products in the warehouse such as warehouse rent, which forms part of distribution cost.
+The products, once manufactured, are kept for storage at the warehouse until they are sold to the customer.
+A manufacturer incurs expenses concerning the storage of the products in the warehouse, such as warehouse rent, which forms part of distribution cost.

 #3 – Product Handling Cost

 It includes costs related to the maintenance of the products kept at the warehouse.
-It will include all those expenses which are incurred to maintain the quality of the product and to keep them in good condition.
+It will consist of all those expenses which are incurred to maintain the quality of the product and to keep them in good condition.

 #4 – Direct Selling Expenses

 A manufacturer may incur expenses directly in relation to selling the product or to attract customers to buy the products.
 Examples of such expenses include a salary of marketing personnel (only who are involved in targeting customer sales), training costs, office expenses necessary for sales, etc.